- How do I apply?

 - I am enrolled and attend classes at Mason Korea campus but am taking some courses at Mason Fairfax.
 Can I qualify for emergency funding through this process?

-Because of tax and contractual issues, students who are based at the Mason Korea campus are not eligible to apply for and receive emergency assistance through this process even though they may be attending some courses on the Mason Fairfax campus.
+Because of tax and contractual issues, students who are based at the Mason Korea campus are not eligible to apply for and receive emergency assistance through this process.
 There are resources available to Mason Korea students including an emergency assistance funding program for tuition relief.
+However, we recognize that some Mason Korea students are required to enroll in and attend classes at Mason Fairfax for a semester or a year, and are therefore considered Mason Fairfax students.
+In that case, those students could be eligible to apply for emergency assistance through this process.